OctoConsulting/generator-fedhipster/README.md

 # Welcome FedHipster

-## FedHipster is a fork of JHipster with support for U.S. Web Design System (USWDS)
+## FedHipster is a fork of JHipster with support for U.S. Web Design System

 Steps to build and test locally
 ---